-Note: HDMI output of progressive material requires the use of 1080p Playback set to Progressive; HDMI only tends to support true progressive or interlace video, not PsF.
+NOTE: HDMI output of progressive material requires the use of 1080p Playback set to Progressive; HDMI only tends to support true progressive or interlace video, not PsF.

-1.9 SUPER OUT

-This parameter provides superimposition of timecode and transport state (Record, Pause, etc.) onto the SDI output.
+1.9 SUPER OUT This parameter provides superimposition of timecode and transport state (Record, Pause, etc.) onto the SDI output.
+These are the options:

-1.9 SUPER OUT Off (default) SDI Superimposition is disabled Superimposition is enabled for the SDI output --------------- ---------------------- --
+Off (default) SDI Superimposition is disabled Superimposition is enabled for the SDI output --- --

-2.1 VIDEO INPUT

-This parameter selects a video input source from the video input connections available.
+2.1 VIDEO INPUT This parameter selects a video input source from the video input connections available.
 This is the video that will be recorded and/or passed through.

-Note: The message, "WARNING A/V Mismatch" may appear if SDI video is selected and HDMI audio is selected or vice versa.
+The message, "WARNING A/V Mismatch" may appear if SDI video is selected and HDMI audio is selected or vice versa.
 Embedded audio, via SDI or HDMI, must be matched to the video source.
 Analog audio can be used with any video input.

-2.1 SDI (default) Selects SDI input connector VIDEO INPUT HDMI Selects the HDMI input connector
+SDI (default) HDMI Selects SDI input connector Selects the HDMI input connector ПОМІ selects the holdi input connector